• Free Tours

 Two big names are the Primavera and the Sonar festivals.

 Primavera Sound is more my scene, with an array of different music styles and artists.
-Definitely worth checking who’s playing as it might just be your favourite band.
+Definitely, worth checking who is playing as it might just be your favourite band.

 MY LOCAL TIP: Some of the festivals sell out quite quickly so don’t wait until you arrive to buy your ticket!